The return of the Monterey style: How 1960s tract homes brought Spanish Colonial elegance to the Tri-Valley

-Dublin became an early adopter of the Monterey style, with developers incorporating the aesthetic into their subdivisions.
+Dublin was one of the first Tri-Valley communities to feature Monterey-inspired homes in its subdivisions.
 American Housing Guild debuted the style at Redwing Valley (later called Appletree) in 1965.

 Two-story Spanish Hacienda home with cantilevered balcony in Dublin, California.